9 Unexpected Things We Experienced During Our Bone Broth Detox

 And, that’s exactly what we’re doing.
 Because the truth is, knowledge is nothing without action.
-Which is why we chose to put ourselves through the Dr. Kellyann’s 21-day Bone Broth Diet challenge.
+Which is why we chose to put ourselves through a 21-day Bone Broth Diet challenge.

-We bought the book, read the book, and jumped into this bone broth detox + biohacking experiment full tilt boogie.
+We jumped into this bone broth detox + biohacking eperiment full tilt boogie.

 We’re documenting the process as we go along, alternating between bone broth detox fasting days and non-fasting days, and wanted to share how the first 7 days have gone for us so far.

 Let’s Talk Bone Broth Detox & the ‘Carb Flu’

 The ‘carb flu’ doesn’t feel much different than the regular flu, to be honest.
-As Dr. Kellyann warns in her book, this is something that’s commonly experienced during the first two weeks of The Bone Broth Diet.
+It’s something that’s commonly experienced during the first two weeks of The Bone Broth Diet.
 Common symptoms are:

 - Moodiness or feeling short-tempered

 - Digestive distress

 Why does the carb flu tend to happen?
 Because your body is both rebelling against and adapting to a new primary source or energy – fat.
 Basically, our bodies are used to the sugary, carb-y diets we tend to opt for.
 When we change that up, it throws our fuel reserves into confusion.
 Our bodies and cells have to learn how to re-establish connections, and use good fuel for, well, GOOD.